Using Comparable Sales

-If you don’t get many showings or offers, you’ve probably overpriced your home, and it’s not comparing well to the competition.
+2. If you don’t get many showings or offers in the first two weeks, you’ve probably overpriced your home, and it’s not comparing well to the competition.
 Since you can’t change the location, you’ll have to improve the home’s condition or lower the price.

-Consult with your agent and ask for feedback.
+Consult with buyers and agents for feedback.
 Perhaps you can do a little more to spruce up your home’s curb appeal, or perhaps stage the interior to better advantage.